lesiak/snippets-of-knowledge/AWS.md

     > A service role is an IAM role that a service assumes to perform actions on your behalf.
   - AWS service-linked role
     > A service-linked role is a type of service role that is linked to an AWS service.
+  > When a user assumes a role in AWS, the process involves the following steps:
+  > 1. AssumeRole API Call: The user makes an AssumeRole API call to AWS Security Token Service (STS).
+This call includes the ARN of the role to be assumed and optionally a session name and external ID.
+  > 2. Temporary Security Credentials: AWS STS returns a set of temporary security credentials (access key ID, secret access key, and session token) that the user can use to make AWS service requests.
+  > 3. Session Context: These temporary credentials include information about the assumed role, such as the role ARN and the session name.
+This information is embedded in the session token.
+  > 4. Request Signing: When the user makes requests to AWS services using the temporary credentials, the requests are signed with the session token.
+AWS services can decode the session token to determine the role being assumed.
+  > 5. Access Control: AWS services use the role's permissions to authorize the requests.
+The user's original permissions are not considered while they are acting under the assumed role.
+  > Here is an example of how a user might assume a role using the AWS SDK for Python (Boto3):
+  > ```
+  > import boto3
+  >
+  > # Create an STS client
+  > sts_client = boto3.client('sts')
+  >
+  > # Assume a role
+  > response = sts_client.assume_role(
+  >  RoleArn='arn:aws:iam::123456789012:role/example-role',
+  >  RoleSessionName='example-session'
+  > )
+  >
+  > # Extract the temporary credentials
+  > credentials = response['Credentials']
+  >
+  > # Use the temporary credentials to create a new session
+  > session = boto3.Session(
+  >    aws_access_key_id=credentials['AccessKeyId'],
+  >    aws_secret_access_key=credentials['SecretAccessKey'],
+  >    aws_session_token=credentials['SessionToken']
+  > )
+  >
+  > # Use the session to make requests to AWS services
+  > s3_client = session.client('s3')
+  > response = s3_client.list_buckets()
+  > print(response)
+  > ```
 - [Policy summaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_understand.html)
 - [AWS IAM Access Analyzer](https://aws.amazon.com/iam/access-analyzer/)
 - [AWS account root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html)